 One serious complication, serotonin syndrome, can occur when an SSRI interacts with other drugs that have similar effects, especially pain medications and other drugs for psychiatric illness.
 The onset of serotonin syndrome can occur within minutes and can be deadly if not treated immediately.

 St. John’s wort, a dietary supplement used to treat depression, can cause serotonin syndrome when it is combined with an SSRI.
 SSRIs also are known to interact with over-the-counter antihistamines, causing extreme drowsiness.

 Common SSRIs include:

 There are no proven interactions with food when a patient takes an SSRI.
-At least one study, however, suggests that eating kiwifruit, which has high natural levels of serotonin, can boost the effectiveness of SSRIs.
+At least one study, however, suggests that eating kiwifruit, which has high natural levels of serotonin, can increase the effects of SSRIs on serotonin levels.
 Also, certain SSRIs can cause an upset stomach or heartburn if they are taken on an empty stomach.

 Blood Pressure Medication

-One food interaction has been documented for HCTZ drugs.
+One food interaction has been documented for HCTZ.
 Glycyrrhizin — found in black licorice, some sweeteners and herbal teas — can have a negative effect on potassium levels, which can damage the heart.

 Proton Pump Inhibitors

 Taking proton pump inhibitors, which reduce gastric acid, along with antibiotics can increase the risk of irregular heartbeat, which can be life threatening.
 A 2016 study found that taking the heartburn drug Prevacid (lansoprazole) at the same time as ceftriaxone, an antibiotic, can make it more likely that the patient will develop a dangerous, life-threatening condition called long QT syndrome, which can be fatal.